vue-bridge/vue-bridge/packages/docs/guide/index.md

 1. **Fundamentally incompatible** - When writing cross-compatible components, you simply have to avoid these.
 2. **Incompatible, but can be polyfilled safely at runtime** - this is what the `@vue-bridge/runtime` package does.
 3. **behavioral differences in specific scenarios** - these you can account for yourself in your code, by following a few basic rules.

+This compatible code will have to be both _tested_ and _built_ twice - once for each version.

 Our guide will explain all of these to you and offer instructions on how to deal with them.